Stroke Recovery: How to Walk Again with Confidence

 For some, moving around might feel impossible at first.
 But the brain has a remarkable ability to adapt and rewire itself—a process called neuroplasticity.
 With time, effort, and the right support, many can get back on their feet, even if it happens in a new way.

-The Road to Walking: What to Expect
+The Journey to Getting Around Again: What to Expect

 Getting back on your feet after an event like this takes time, and the path looks different for everyone.
 How fast and how far someone progresses depends on things like how serious the condition was, which part of the brain was involved, and their overall health.
 Here’s a general idea of what the process might look like: